 Donald Wolfit

 Born to a conventional middle-class family in Nottinghamshire, Wolfit was stage-struck from an early age.
 His debut was at the Robin Hood Opera House at Aveling to which he cycled from school to join the theatre rep company.
-After a brief spell as a teacher he joined the touring company of the actor-manager Charles Doran, and later that of Fred Terry.
+After a brief spell as a teacher he joined the touring company of the actor-manager Charles Doran and later that of Fred Terry.
 He made his London début in 1924 and simplified the spelling of his surname from Woolfitt to Wolfit.

-In 1929 Wolfit joined Lilian Baylis's company at the Old Vic but developed a strong antipathy to the leading man, John Gielgud, and left the company after a single season.
+In 1929 Wolfit joined Lilian Baylis's company at the Old Vic but developed a strong antipathy to the leading man, John Gielgud, and left the company after a season.
 He joined the Shakespeare Memorial Theatre companies for the festivals of 1936 and 1937, in thirteen major roles, winning excellent reviews for his performance as Hamlet.
-He then set up his own touring company, taking the plays of Shakespeare and others all round Britain and from time to time overseas.
-He continued to appear in the West End and made several films, but his main concern was for his touring company.
-Its standards were criticised, but several members moved on to greater fame, including Harold Pinter and Brian Rix.
+He then set up his own touring company, taking the plays of Shakespeare and others round Britain and from time to time overseas.
+He continued to appear in the West End and made several films but his main concern was for his touring company.
+Its standards were criticised but several members moved on to greater fame, including Harold Pinter and Brian Rix.

 Biography from the Wikipedia article Donald Wolfit.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.